Is the Hemp Ban Delayed in 2026?

 Replace

-Congress swaps in a new regulatory standard -- such as Barr's finished-product approach.
+Congress swaps in a regulatory framework -- such as the Barr-Craig bill.

 We are not predicting which one lands.
 We are tracking which one becomes law.
 Today, none have, so Path 1's timeline is the default.